decentrawise/graphene/programs/README.md

 The Graphene Protocol programs are a collection of binaries to run the blockchain, interact with it or utilities.

 The main program is the `graphened`, used to run a block producer, API or plugin node.
-The second in importance is the `cli_wallet`, used to interact with the blockchain.
+The second in importance is the `wallet`, used to interact with the blockchain.
 These 2 programs are the most used by the community and updated by the developers, rest of the programs are utilities.

 Programs in here are part of the **graphene** project and are maintained by the DecentraWise Team and contributors.